i-Molecule/bitenet/README.md

 # BiteNet

+The default copyright laws apply.
+To request commercial or academical license please contact : p.popov@skoltech.ru.

+If you use or refer to BiteNet please cite:
 Igor Kozlovskii and Petr Popov, "Spatiotemporal identification of druggable binding sites using deep learning", Communications Biology, accepted.

+If you use training set or our source code, please also cite: 10.5281/zenodo.4043664

+# Abstract

 Identification of novel protein binding sites expands «druggable genome» and opens new opportunities for drug discovery.